Umutayb/resume/README.md

 - I was contracted to inspect the entirety of citizenM's quality assurance activities in order to develop a ***TMM*** (Test Maturity Model)
 - Created an extensive Test Maturity Model, covering five stages of quality assurance maturity levels & uncovering potential optimizations to be made
 - Helped various teams improve their testing activities
-- Created a unified test automation approach by providing standard tool of selection for various teams
+- Created a unified test automation approach by providing standard tools of selection for various teams
 - Deployed a clean & efficient api automation solution for the entirety of citizenM's backend services

 **Test Automation Engineer** ***@ [spriteCloud](https://www.spritecloud.com)*** _(01.12.2021 - Present)_ <br>